ezekg/xo/README.md

 the match of the first parenthesized subexpression, and so on.
 These capturing groups are what `xo` works with.

+What about the question mark?
+The question mark makes the preceding token in the regular expression optional. `colou?r` matches both `colour` and `color`.
+The question mark is called a _quantifier_.

 With that, what if the input string _forgot_ to specify a greeting, but we, desiring to be polite, still wanted to say "Hello"?
 Well, that sounds like a great job for a [fallback value](#fallback-values)!
 Let's update the example a little bit,